diamond-diadem/diamond-diadem.github.io/content/en/documentation/freq_asked_questions/apptainer-visu.md

 ssh +SI:localhost:<username> # to connect to the Dahu cluster, for example
 ```

-> Once you have finished using the container, we recommend that you restore your session to its original behaviour using the command `xhost -SI:localhost:<username>`.
+Once you have finished using the container, we recommend that you restore your session to its original behaviour using the command `xhost -SI:localhost:<username>`.

+**Note**
+>
+> At the moment, this problem has only been reported for sessions based on `wayland`.
+Consequently, the proposed solution could only be tested in this particular case.
+If you encounter this problem under other conditions and/or the above solution does not work for you, please [report it](/documentation/use/ask-help/).

 </div>